disbr007/disbr007.github.io/index.md

 collaboratively to perform geospatial analyses, create static and dynamic map products, automate workflows, and develop custom GIS solutions.<br>

+I am well-versed in the use of both proprietary and open-source tools to accomplish a range of GIS tasks.
+Building solutions to complex problems, whether by bringing together a number of existing tools to create something new, or starting from scratch, is what I am passionate about.<br>

 ---

 ## Selected Projects